 3. The effects of stimulants on driver health

 When talking about driving under the influence, it’s easy to assume that we mean drink, but this isn’t always the case.
-Both prescription and over the counter drugs can cause drowsiness which have a negative effect on your response reactions.
-Driving in such circumstances is inadvisable – even drugs for common conditions such as colds and hay fever can often cause drowsiness.
+Both prescription and over-the-counter drugs can have a negative effect on your response reactions.
+In these circumstances, we recommend that employees do not drive.

-Before taking any new medication, always read the information sheet provided or check with your doctor or pharmacist about the effect they may cause on your driving ability.
+That’s why it’s important you urge your employees to read the information sheet provided or check with their doctor or pharmacist about the effect they may cause on driving ability.

 4. Physical health and driving ability

-Try to maintain a relaxed driving position to reduce pressure on your spine and prevent cramp in legs.
+- Try to maintain a relaxed driving position to reduce pressure on your spine and prevent cramp in your legs.

-Whilst not always possible, taking regular breaks every couple of hours or so can be a great help.
-A leg stretch can help alleviate the symptoms of poor posture and minimise the risk of cramp by improving blood circulation.
+Advising your employees to take regular breaks every couple of hours or so can be a great help.
+Getting them to get out the vehicle and stretch their legs can help alleviate the symptoms of poor posture and minimise the risk of cramp by improving blood circulation.

-What can fleet managers do to support healthy drivers?
+5. What can you do to support healthy drivers?

-Firstly, make sure that your policies and procedures are in place by working alongside HR and Health and Safety departments.
-Fleet management software can be a great help in ensuring that training updates and records are kept up to date and stored securely, supporting GDPR compliance regulations.
+Firstly, make sure that your policies and procedures are in place by working alongside HR and health and safety departments.
+Fleet management software can be a great help in ensuring that training updates and records are kept up to date and stored securely.